dasundev/livewire-dropzone/README.md

 This dropzone component for Livewire enables easy drag-and-drop file uploads.

-> [!NOTE]
-> Interested in Livewire Dropzone Themes?
-Please fill out [this](https://forms.gle/bact2NhZkDUXu9Hk6) form to let us know your preferences for paid and free themes and provide any feedback you may have.

 ## Documentation

 You can find the documentation [here](https://dasun.dev/docs/livewire-dropzone), which provides detailed information on installing and using the package.

+## Themes
+Interested in Livewire Dropzone Themes?
+Please fill out [this](https://forms.gle/bact2NhZkDUXu9Hk6) form to let us know your preferences for paid and free themes and provide any feedback you may have.

 ## Changelog